A Student of Shen Shijia

 Beyond teaching, Hong has also stayed committed to sharing his artwork with the community, and is grateful for the recognition he has received.
 His works are currently on display in numerous corporate offices and personal collections, and he continuously updates the gallery in his studio.
 He highlights the importance of symbolism in Chinese art, and has composed poetry for many meaningful, custom-design works for special celebrations such as birthdays, anniversaries, and housewarmings.
 Additionally, Hong was honored to serve as the calligraphy judge for the 49th annual Sumi-e Society of America Calligraphy Exhibition in September 2012.
 Founded in 1963 by Motoi Oi, Sumi-e is a national organization dedicated to foster and encourage an appreciation of East Asian brush painting.

 Hong currently resides in Bloomington with his wife, Qing.
 Besides his art, he enjoys practicing Tai Chi, gardening with Qing, and spending time with his two children.
-Michael is currently living in Belment, California with his wife, Cynthia, and two daughters, Aria and Lily, and is working with the Boston Consulting Group.
-Melinda recently moved back to Minnesota after graduating from Yale University in May 2013 and is now a medical student at the University of Minnesota.
+Michael is currently living in Belmont, California with his wife, Cynthia, and three daughters, Aria, Lily and Madi, and has been working in the Boston Consulting Group for more than ten years.
+Melinda moved back to Minnesota after graduating from Yale University in May 2013 and is now a medical student at the University of Minnesota.
+She is now serve as OBGY doctor in Minneapolis area.
+She and her husband Graham reside in Wayzata Minnesota.